 This statement shouldn’t startle you.
 The reality is that most enterprise applications are well on their way to being cloud-based.
 We’ve seen it with simple workloads such as HR and payroll, travel and expense management, and in the last decade, we’ve seen the cloud as the new normal for customer relationship management (CRM) deployments.

 This track record of success for cloud-based enterprise applications has brought us to the cross- over point in the deployment mix.
 The cloud has rapidly established itself as the preferred and default deployment environment for companies of all sizes.
-Today, clients (and ERP vendors) presume that their next enterprise resource planning system (ERP) deployment is more likely to be cloud-based than legacy (i.e., on-premises.)
+Today, clients (and we, Data V Tech) presume that the next enterprise resource planning system (ERP) deployment is more likely to be cloud-based than legacy (i.e., on-premises.)

 Clients who have already made the leap to the cloud (with their ERP or another enterprise workload), already know the answers to the “why cloud?” question are overwhelmingly compelling and undeniable.
 But for others who haven’t yet benefited from the cloud, questions remain—along with some occasional reluctance to embrace this change.
 After all, they ask, if the legacy model of ERP deployment (where end customers buy the software and the hardware upfront, then pay services staff to integrate it all, then pay even more to maintain and upgrade it) was good enough for the last three decades, what’s changed in the last 10 years?